top of page

 Star Kashman Media page image icon, Star Kashman in the News

-Brooklyn Law School - Student’s Law Journal Article Examines Legal Issues of “Google Dorking”
+Student’s Law Journal Article Examines Legal Issues

 Star Kashman ’23 examined the legality of an advanced search tactic commonly referred to as “Google Dorking,” and found that cybersecurity law does not explicitly address the technique, which can be used for legitimate purposes such as research, but can also be used to commit criminal acts, including cyberterrorism, industrial espionage, identity theft, and cyberstalking.